YoshiABC123XYZ/LibTelltale/README.md

   //The way of flushing an archive is to create a new instance of TTArchive2Flushable.
 This archive can be written and edited.
 To convert from a TTArchive2, use
   //TTArchive2_MakeFlushable(TTArchive2,bool).
 The second parameter specifies if the previous archive should be freed.
 The entries get deleted as they are converted,
   //making it slightly more efficient.
-DO NOT set it to true if you are going to keep the entries or use then to be flushed again as they need their streams!
+DO NOT set it to true if you are going to keep the entries or use thenm to be flushed again as they need their streams!
   //Use only when you are deleting the old archive (Shortcut to TTArchive2_Free(...))

   TTArchive2Flushable * flush = TTArchive2_MakeFlushable(loadedArchive,false);